AuvaLab/itext2kg/README.md

 ```

 The Arguments of ```iText2KG```:

-- `openai_api_key` (str): The API key for accessing OpenAI services.
-This key is used to authenticate and make requests to OpenAI's language models for entity and relation extraction.
+- `llm_model`: The language model instance to be used for extracting entities and relationships from text.

-- `embeddings_model_name` (str, optional): The name of the embeddings model to be used for generating text embeddings.
-Default is `"text-embedding-3-large"`.
+- `embeddings_model`: The embeddings model instance to be used for creating vector representations of extracted entities.
+- `sleep_time (int)`: The time to wait (in seconds) when encountering rate limits or errors (for OpenAI only).
+Defaults to 5 seconds.

+The Argument of ```iText2KG``` method ```build_graph```:

+- `sections (List[str])`: A list of strings (semantic blocks) where each string represents a section of the document from which entities and relationships will be extracted.
+- `existing_global_entities (List[dict], optional)`: A list of existing global entities to match against the newly extracted entities.
+Each entity is represented as a dictionary.
+- `existing_global_relationships (List[dict], optional)`: A list of existing global relationships to match against the newly extracted relationships.
+Each relationship is represented as a dictionary.
-- `model_name` (str, optional): The name of the language model to be used for entity and relation extraction.
-Default is `"gpt-4-turbo"`.
+- `ent_threshold (float, optional)`: The threshold for entity matching, used to merge entities from different sections.
+Default is 0.7.

-- `temperature` (float, optional): The temperature setting for the language model, controlling the randomness of the output.
-Default is `0`.
+- `rel_threshold (float, optional)`: The threshold for relationship matching, used to merge relationships from different sections.
+Default is 0.7.

-- `sleep_time` (int, optional): The sleep time between API requests to avoid rate limiting.
-Default is `5` seconds.

 ## The ```GraphIntegrator```